This site is not fully supported by Internet Explorer. To fully enjoy this website, please use an alternative browser

 • Enhance our understanding of the extent to which these shocks have exacerbated pre-existing inequalities and quantified long-term impacts on adult outcomes.

 The Hub research has the potential to re-frame global debates to better address the long-term and intergenerational intersecting impacts of climate change, environmental shocks and pollution in LMICs, with important policy implications for improving young people’s lives, and meeting the 2030 SDGs.
 We are looking to partner with like minded individuals,corporations or foundations to help deliver our ambitious new Hub.
-Contact Director of Young Lives Director, Marta Favara for more details.
+Contact Young Lives Director, Marta Favara for more details.

 We will bring you more news about the Hub over coming months as it gets up and running!